vpython/glowscript/README.md

 First install [Docker](https://www.docker.com/products/docker-desktop.
 Once installed, start the Docker process.

-Next check out or download the py38-app-engine of the glowscript repository (currently the `py38-app-engine` branch).
+Next check out or download the py38-app-engine branch of the glowscript repository (currently the `py38-app-engine` branch).
 (How you do this depends on your familiarity with git.
 The simplest is to download a .zip file of the `py38-app-engine` branch of the repository [here](https://github.com/vpython/glowscript/archive/py38-app-engine.zip))Then open a console in the `glowscript` directory of the repository and run the webserver and datastore in docker: